 It's now only Snow doing the saving.
 Serah decides to act, and Snow no less supports her for it; they don't have to be together all the time, even if the taste of reunion and having it snatched away is harder.
 Nevertheless, Snow is only proud of Serah when they see each other again and how far she's come.
 That's his wife, everyone.
 She's so great.

-Anyway.
-Both are supportive and encourage the other, and most of all, they inspire the other.
+Most of all, they inspire the other.
 There's not much more I could ask for in a pairing.
 Mutual respect, and mutual love.
 It destroys Serah when Snow leaves, and it destroys Snow when Serah dies.
-I mean.
-Why are they not happy and surrounded by fifty children, Square.
+I mean, why are they not happy and surrounded by fifty children, Square.
 That's the ending they deserve.